department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/CC-Team-Research/2023-10 Conditions List/research-plan.md

 ### Outcome
 The purpose of this research is both evaluative and generative.
 We want to evaluate the concept of an auto-suggest field for naming a condition and our first iteration on the conditions list.
 We will use what we learn to make improvements to the conditions list prior to release.

-More broadly, we want to understand how Veterans think and talk about what medical conditions to claim.This understanding will inform future, more wide-ranging design ideas for improving the Veteran experience naming a contention.
+More broadly, we want to understand how Veterans think and talk about what medical conditions to claim.
+This understanding will inform future, more wide-ranging design ideas for improving the Veteran experience naming a contention.

 ### Research questions
 Goal 1: Learn how Veterans think and talk about what medical conditions to claim.